History of OrthoBethesda

 - The practice opened a suite on the second floor to accommodate a larger staff of Physical and Occupational Therapists.

-- Bethesda-Chevy Chase Orthopaedic Associates began trading as OrthoBethesda, a less cumbersome moniker, and a logo for the practice was crafted representing stylized surgeon hands.
+- Bethesda-Chevy Chase Orthopaedic Associates began trading as OrthoBethesda, a less cumbersome moniker, and a logo for the practice were crafted representing stylized surgeon hands.

 - Dr. Cattell retired at the end of that same year.